eintrittfrei/SEI56-Project-3/README.md

 Clone or download the repo.
 In your terminal run the following commands:

-Install dependencies with 'yarn add'
+Install dependencies with 'yarn add'.
-Start the database 'mongod --dbpath ~/data/db'
+Start the database 'mongod --dbpath ~/data/db'.
-Start the server 'yarn serve'
+Start the server 'yarn serve'.
-Move to the client folder 'cd client'
+Move to the client folder 'cd client'.
-Start the front end 'yarn start'
+Start the front end 'yarn start'.

 ## Planning
 This was a group project with four students over 1 week.
 We spent the first day planning the project.
 We used figma to lay out our wireframes and planned the layout of each page.
 We also agreed on a rough timeline and daily team stand-ups to keep our plan on track to ensure we would meet the deadline.
 We decided to use an existing website as the design inspiration and created a mock design based on that using figma.
 We planned out the required relationships for the backend.